- The Society

 Passports issued prior to 01/01/2004 which do not contain Section IX are no longer considered to be valid passports.
 Notification was sent to all owners in November 2015 - please check your passports and, if in doubt, contact the Secretary - 01884 839930 or secretary(at)exmoorponysociety.org.uk

-Grassroots, a pedigree software system, used by a number of Breed Societies provides an online equine microchip checker.
-This 24 hour facility allows access to over 250,000 equine records, just follow the link
+With the introduction of the Central Equine Database, there is now an online equine microchip checker facility.
+This 24 hour facility allows access to all PIO equine records, just follow the link

 If you still have the old style 'Certificate of Registration' and have not applied for a passport or your passport was issued prior to 01/01/2004 and does not contain Section IX then you should return your certificate/passport with the fee of £20 (for members) and £40 (for non-members) to the Secretary.
 Please also provide a strong self-addressed envelope size about 9 x 6 stamped with the new 2nd Class Large stamp.